Processes

 The script

-block is a string statement that defines the command that is executed by the process to carry out its task.
+block defines, as a string expression, the script that is executed by the process.

-The entered string is executed as a Bash script in the host system.
-It can be any command, script or combination of them, that you would normally use in terminal shell or in a common Bash script.
+The script string is executed as a Bash script in the host environment.
+It can be any command or script that you would normally execute on the command line or in a Bash script.
+Naturally, the script may only use commands that are available in the host environment.

-The script block can be a simple string or multi-line string.
-The latter simplifies the writing of non trivial scripts composed by multiple commands spanning over multiple lines.
+The script block can be a simple string or a multi-line string.
+The latter approach makes it easier to write scripts with multiple commands spanning multiple lines.
 For example:

 process doMoreThings {